 So there you have it: I’m a Reformed/Calvinistic, Covenantal, Presuppositional, Postmillennial, Theonomic Christian.

 I hope that’s okay with you at some basic level.
 Not that I’m asking your permission or anything.
 What I mean is that I hope that you – if you are a professing Christian – will have the grace, patience and love for me that our King requires, and will handle any differences that we might (temporarily) have accordingly.
-I will, by His grace, strive to show the same grace toward you, wherever you are on any of the label-spectrums covered earlier.
+I will, by His grace, strive to show the same toward you, wherever you settle on any of the label-spectrums covered earlier.

 Am I aware that even some of the people and ministries I’ve linked to in this very post may on some significant issues hold some positions with which I disagree?

 No doubt about it.